|

 - The Wing Commander series is all about this.
 Initially it's the Terran Confederation versus the Kilrathi Empire, but in the fifth game the Horde of Alien Locusts shows up.

-- EV Nova is no exception to this trope.
+- Escape Velocity Nova is no exception to this trope.
 The main twist is that all the major factions are human (no GSSBs, Greys, or lizardfolk).
 There's also no Horde faction, and since the game takes place entirely in space, Space Marines are present but largely ignored.
 As for the precursors, little remains of their leavings and even less is understood; they're just gone.

-- Zap!! has a fairly similar setting.
-Aliens (almost all humanoid), psychics, AIs with very human-like personalities, an Empire (in all but name), a Government Conspiracy or two, Space Pirates, lost technology, Mad Scientists and Bungling Inventors, a hot redhead, etc, etc.
+- Zap! has a fairly similar setting.
+Aliens (almost all humanoid), psychics, A.I.s with very human-like personalities, an Empire (in all but name), a Government Conspiracy or two, Space Pirates, lost technology, Mad Scientists and Bungling Inventors, a hot redhead, etc, etc.

 - Buck Godot: Zap Gun for Hire takes place in a setting very similar to this, except Humans are relative newcomers to the Gallimaufrey and only become notable due to their possession of the Winslow.
 Oh, and their invention of the popsicle.

-- Averted / subverted in Orion's Arm, which tries to be a hard sci-fi setting without sacrificing any of the appeal of the more traditional Space Opera.
+- Averted/subverted in Orion's Arm, which tries to be a hard sci-fi setting without sacrificing any of the appeal of the more traditional Space Opera.
 The result is a transhumanist setting ruled by godlike Artificial Intelligences called Archai, which have experienced not one, but several Singularities and rule over their lesser subjects like benign deities.
 Advanced nanotechnology and relativistic spaceflight are commonplace, and while true FTL is impossible, wormholes and Reactionless Drive technology have been created by the Archai.
 Creating Life is also not that hard, and baseline unmodified humans represent only a tiny part of the extremely diverse terragen (originating-from-Earth) civilization composed of genetically modified transhumans and sentient animals and sentient human-animal hybrids, cyborgs of all kinds, sentient robots, and several kinds of infomorphic lifeforms.
 And that's just the lower toposophic (read: number of Singularities crossed) levels, before you get to the various planet-sized AIs, Dyson Sphere-sized AIs, and the wormhole-based AIs that are the higher toposophic beings (the 'godlings' and full godlike Archai).
 And that's just the terragens, not counting the handful of very alien aliens that the setting features.
-Basically, any technology or lifeform that isn't banned outright by physics in in there, somewhere.
+Basically, any technology or lifeform that isn't banned outright by physics is in there, somewhere.